May: What to Do in the Desert Garden

 What to Prune

-Other than cactus and other succulents which prefer to be pruned when it’s hot, now is not the time to do much pruning.
+Other than cactus and other succulents, which prefer to be pruned when it’s hot, now is not the time to do much pruning.

 You can lightly prune trees and shrubs to shape or remove the 5 Ds — dead, diseased, damaged, dangerous, or deranged branches.

 You can continue to deadhead annuals and perennials to encourage flowering.
+And you can pinch them back as they grow to help them become bushier.

-Watch for Weeds (especially stinknet)
+Watch for Weeds

-If you live in Arizona or southern California, continue to keep an eye out for stinknet, an alarmingly aggressive, invasive plant that threatens desert biodiversity, contributes to wildfires, and emits toxic gases when burned.
+But if you live in Arizona or southern California, continue to keep an eye out for stinknet, an alarmingly aggressive, invasive plant that threatens desert biodiversity, contributes to wildfires, and emits toxic gases when burned.

 Upcoming Gardening Events in May